isomerpages/moe-yishunsec/_parents/PDLP.md

 * This warranty warrants that the product will be free from manufacturing defects in materials and workmanship for the limited warranty period of 3 years.
 * Allows for 2 repairs or 1 replacement

+### Insurance

+The device insurance coverage includes:
+Damage to or loss of device from the following which are non-manufacturer defects or internal mechanical faults:
+* Fire
+* Lightning
+* Power Surges
+* Accidental e.g. water spillage, drop etc
+* Theft due to forcible entry
+* Robbery

+The insurance coverage is only applicable to situations of damages and loss where the student has taken  precautions to safeguard the device.

+**Note:**
+Once insurance is claimed for a replacement device, the insurance coverage will cease and the replacement device will not be covered by insurance.